 Camera Traps

 Camera traps can collect huge numbers of images (and videos) in the course of wildlife studies and feral animal control, but these collections need to be analysed in order to present conclusions.
-The analysis process consists of identifying the species of animal present and sometimes the number of them.
-Most camera traps operate using passive infra-red sensors (similar to those used in burglar alarms) which trigger a recording when there is a change in the balance of infra-red radiation between two sensors, with an infra-red flash used at night.
+The analysis process consists of identifying the species of animal present and sometimes other attributes, such as the number or age of animals.
+Most camera traps are battery powered and operate using passive infra-red sensors (similar to those used in burglar alarms) which trigger a recording when there is a change in the balance of infra-red radiation between two sensors, with infra-red illumination used at night.
 Changes may be caused by the presence of an animal, or by movement of the camera, vegetation or shadows, and these non-animal triggerings usually predominate.
-Where more than a hundred images are recorded in a single day from a non-baited camera trap, most of these are not likely to have been triggered by animals.
+Reptiles occupying a small proportion the camera field of view may not cause sufficient change in infra-red balance to trigger the camera as they may have body temperatures similar to their surroundings.
+If these are of interest, regular periodic triggering of the camera or continuous video recording may be required.

 The image above shows count vs time profiles over 4 months from two cameras in the same survey, with sequences of 5 images separated by less than 5 seconds highlighted in dark blue.
-The G6 sequence of 45,000 images shows most of them highlighted, few of which show animals.
+The G6 sequence of 45,000 images (below) shows most of them highlighted, few of which show animals.
 The G4 sequence contains only 2100 images most of which do not contain animals, but the highlighted images all show animals.
 Examples of images from both cameras are shown below

 The G4 camera was located in woodland, where wind velocities are lower than in the more open environment containing the G6 camera.
 The greater wind velocity in the G6 environment results in more frequent triggering by moving vegetation.

-With data collection sizes often numbering tens of thousands of images, human capabilities are often limited by fatigue and lack of dedicated computer tools.
-CamTrap Pro allows Windows tags (or keywords) to be added to image identifying animals shown.
-AI detection of animals is supported using the generic Megadetector classifier, optionally refined by species-specific classifiers, via the EcoAssist application.
-Some of the issues with automated processing are discussed here.
 The proportion of images in which Megadetector detects an animal will increase as the detection confidence threshold is reduced.
 Using a threshold of 0.4, the proportion of images in which Megadetector registers an animal detection occurs may be between 15 and 25%.
-If a refining classifier is used, the proportion of unidentified animals is highly variable.
+If a refining classifier is used, the proportion of unidentified animals and the rate of misidentification is highly variable.
 In highly vegetated surroundings, 80% of detections may be unidentified, with the majority of these being of inanimate features.
 In sparsely vegetated areas, the proportion of unidentified animals may be as low as .1%.
-There are far more detections for the vegetated environment as shown below, and the profile shows a strong diurnal variation, with far more triggering during the day.
+There are more detections for the vegetated environment as shown below, and the profile shows a strong diurnal variation, with far more triggering during the day.
 The variation in infra-red flux through moving vegetation or shadows is much less at night, resulting in much less triggering.

 CamTrap Pro also supports visual inspection of multiple sequences of camera trap images as a slideshow which can be stopped at any point, and tags applied to the image from a preset list to indicate the species of animals present.
 A video showing this process can be viewed here.
-Tagged data can also be imported from other programs (such as ExifPro).
+Tagged data can also be imported from other programs (such as ExifPro or DigiKam).
 This data can then be summarised in text form for inclusion in a report.
 The video below shows the process of licensing, loading data and preset tag strings, and manually applying tags to groups of images.

 This video shows how classifier output can be used to generate tags directly and view them as a summary: